Code-Institute-Submissions/Responsibleuk-kind-cornwall_MarResub/README.md

   - The section also includes a button where people can join kind cornwall.
   - Upon loading

+  - __The community page__

+  - The community page includes a hero image, with a description of our community next to a geometric heart which is part of the Kind Cornwall branding.
+  - At the heart of Kind Cornwall is our member community, the feature shows images of peoples faces that represent our community, it is accompanied by a further description.
+  - The final part of page contains four boxes each box contains one of the four benefits of joining our community, knowledge, connections, inspiration and support.
+  - The user is able to click and a pop up will appear with more information about the relevant benefits.

   ## Testing

 - __Different Browsers__